Inside: Make a DIY plant pot cover in 10 minutes with old road maps or any other paper.

 Another wonderful thing about road maps is that they tend to be printed on extra-large pieces of paper.
 This is great for crafts like these paper planters, which use large pieces of paper.

 We’re a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.

 - Old road maps

 - Contact paper / sticky back plastic – This is available in various colours.
-Buy it in rolls by the meter, that way you can ensure that you have a piece large enough for your paper bag planter.
-You will only be able to make small bags with the stuff that comes in sheets.
+Buy it in rolls by the meter; that way, you can ensure you have a large piece for your paper bag planter.
+You can only make small bags with the stuff that comes in sheets.

 - Duct tape

 - Measuring tape